 There are teams of faculty working together to create virtual but vital school life and extracurricular programs.
 Updates about those programs are coming soon.

 What is Mercersburg Intensive?

 The idea of an intensive course being offered during a time when we planned to go virtual is an exciting one, giving Mercersburg faculty the opportunity to develop relevant, fresh courses for the weeks between the Thanksgiving and winter breaks.
 All teaching faculty will teach, facilitate, or advise a Mercersburg Intensive course, with the option of leading the course alone or with other members of the faculty and staff.
-This summer, all faculty have been asked to engage in meaningful professional development related to virtual-learning environments.
-These new courses give our teachers the opportunity to develop courses specifically designed to be delivered with a virtual component.
-With everyone participating, we anticipate that 3-6 students will be enrolled in each course, which gives us a chance to work in-depth with a small group of students.
+Over the summer, all faculty were asked to engage in meaningful professional development related to virtual-learning environments.
+These new courses gave our teachers the opportunity to develop courses specifically designed to be delivered with a virtual component to small groups of students.
 The Mercersburg Intensive provides a great opportunity to create courses that fit with the theme of the 2020-2021 school year—“Making a Difference.”
 Intensives will be offered that give students the opportunity to explore an area of interest to them within a specific topic or theme, like a mini-Springboard or MAPS capstone course.